Improving the convergence of an iterative algorithm for solving arbitrary linear equation systems using classical or quantum binary optimization: Results

 The coefficients $\beta_{mk}$ are determined using the $\mathbf{H}$-orthogonality property $\langle\mathbf{v}_m,\mathbf{v}_k\rangle_{\mathbf{H}}=0$.
 Explicitly

+implemented this procedure in Algortithm 2, shown in Figure \ref{algo2}.
 The calculated non-orthogonal unitary vectors (in the standard scalar product) $\mathbf{v}_k$ define the rhombus geometry previously described.
+In Appendix \ref{RC2}, we improve the algorithm described above.

-\subsection{The modified search region}
+\subsubsection{The modified search region}

 Considering the intrinsic rhombus geometry, the iterative algorithm converges exponentially fast in the number of iterations and is sufficient to use $R=1$.
-The QUBO configurations in (\ref{Vectors}) around a determinate guess can be rewritten as
+The QUBO configurations in (\ref{Vectors}) around a certain guess $\mathbf{x}_0$ can be rewritten as